Understanding the Registration and Billing Process

 become unable to make decisions.
 Medicare and hospital

 accrediting bodies (organizations that oversee the quality of

 care provided by hospitals) require we ask each patient, at each

 visit, whether or not the patient has a current Advance

-healthcare power of Attorney, or both.
-Through these documents
+care power of Attorney, or both.
+Through these documents you can

 Most insurance plans require that you pay a co-payment,